Buildings of Nuffield College, Oxford: Buildings

 The hall has a floor of black and white marble and arches made of concrete supporting an oak roof with red panels.
 The furniture in the hall was designed by, and the chairs were built by, Edward Barnsley.
 Lord Nuffield's coat of arms are displayed over the fireplace, carved from a single piece of stone, and his portrait, painted by Sir Arthur Cope, hangs in the hall.
-The chapel, on the south side of the college, can seat forty people.
-It has five abstract stained glass windows that were designed by John Piper and executed by Patrick Reyntiens, and a metal reredos with a bronze crucifix.
 The roofs are finished with Collyweston stone slates from Northamptonshire.
 Many other Oxford colleges are roofed with Stonesfield stone slate from a quarry 10 mi northwest of Oxford, but these were no longer available when Nuffield was built.
 The main building stone used is Clipsham stone.
 The tower, which has nine floors, is about 90 ft tall, with the flèche taking the total height to about 150 ft.
 It was the first tower built in Oxford for 200 years.
 Work was carried out in the library in 1999 to extend the total shelf-length to just under 6 km.
 The library contains paintings of "Spring" and "Winter" by Derrick Greaves and "Summer" and "Autumn" by Edward Middleditch.

+The Chapel, located in an attic space on the south side of the College, can seat forty people.
+It was decorated and fitted out under the direction of the artist John Piper prior to dedication on 13 December 1961 by the then Bishop of Oxford, Dr Harry Carpenter.
+The stained glass windows were designed by Piper and made by his regular collaborator, the glassmaker Patrick Reyntiens.
+The largest of these is a three-light window in the north wall, which faces the altar orientated to the south.
+The window depicts the Five Wounds of Christ, with the feet, hands and heart isolated and drawn in outline with the only colour being gashes of red blood.
+At either end of the Chapel are opposing recesses in the east and west walls, each with a two-light window with an abstract design.
+Those towards the north wall are vividly coloured in reds, blues and golds.
+Those towards the south are in paler hues.
+Piper was also responsible for the design of the altar table, pews and candlesticks.
+The sculptor John Hoskin made the bronze reredos and cross, and the golden curtain behind the altar was woven by students at the Royal College of Art.